Quantum Network: Security Assessment and Key Management: Utility optimization and key management

-Again, we follow the graph theory expression $G=(\mathcal{N},\mathcal{L})$ to represent a quantum network.
+Again, we follow the graph theory expression $G=(\mathcal{N},\mathcal{L})$ to represent the network.
 Specifically, $a,b\in \mathcal{N}$ represent nodes and $l_{[a,b]}$ represents the link between $a$ and $b$.
 The time is discretized in the following discussions and $t$ is the index of the time slot.
 We summarize the notations in Table~\ref{tab:notation} and make the following remarks.
 The working condition of QKD $S_{[a,c]}(t)$ is a Boolean function and the key management strategy lies in the balance between $S_{[a,c]}(t)K_{[a,c]}$ and $P_{[a,c]}(t)$, representing the key generation and consumption, respectively.
 During data transmission, we only care about their destinations and classify the data accordingly.
 For example, we call the data flow with the final destination to node $b$ as type-$b$ data.
 Data scheduling is determined by $R_a^b(t)$, type-$b$ data admitted to $a$ at time $t$.
 Since secure data transmission needs encryption, it is given by a function of the key consumption, i.e., $\mu_{[a,c]}(t)=\mu_{[a,c]}(P_{[a,c]}(t))$.
 In particular, for the case of one-time pad encryption, $\mu_{[a,c]}(t)=P_{[a,c]}(t)$.
 The total data transmission on an edge $l_{[a,c]}$ is the sum of all types of data transmission, i.e., $\mu_{[a,c]}(t)=\sum_b\mu_{[a,c]}^b(t)$.
 The key generation rate $K_{[a,c]}$ is determined by the QKD setting between two adjacent nodes, $a$ and $c$.
 The key is stored in the edge with a storage upper bound $\theta_{[a,c]}$.
 When the amount of key stored in the edge $l_{[a,c]}\in \mathcal{L}$ is larger than $\theta_{[a,c]}$ at time slot $t$, QKD in this edge becomes inactive, i.e., $S_{[a,c]}(t)=0$.
+Compared with the energy harvesting network in literature, we neglect the interaction of different paths due to the optical fiber communications applied in the network.